cyberman54/ESP32-Paxcounter/README.md

 Follow all steps so far for preparing the device, use the packed payload format.
 In paxcounter.conf set PAYLOAD_OPENSENSEBOX to 1.
 Register a new sensbox on https://opensensemap.org/.
 There in the sensor configuration select "TheThingsNetwork" and set Decoding Profil to "LoRa serialization", enter your TTN Application and Device Id.
 Decoding option has to be
 	[{"decoder":"latLng"},{"decoder":"uint16","sensor_id":"yoursensorid"}]

+# SD-card
+Data can be stored on an SD-card if one is availabe.
+Simply choose the file in src/hal and add the following lines to your hal-file:

+    #define HAS_SDCARD 1     // this board has an SD-card-reader/writer
+    // Pins for SD-card
+    #define SDCARD_CS   (13) // fill in the correct numbers for your board
+    #define SDCARD_MOSI (15)
+    #define SDCARD_MISO (2)
+    #define SDCARD_SCLK (14)

+Please choose the correct number for the connection of the reader/writer.

+This is an example of a board with SD-card: https://www.aliexpress.com/item/32990008126.html In this case you take the file src/hal/ttgov21new.h and add the lines given above (numbers given are for this board).

+Another approach would be this tiny board: https://www.aliexpress.com/item/32424558182.html (needs 5V).
+In this case you choose the correct file for your ESP32-board in the src/hal-directory and add the lines given above to the correct h-file.
+Please correct the numbers given in the example to the numbers used corresponding to your wiring.

+Some hints:
+These cheap devices often handle SD-cards up to 32GB, not bigger ones.
+They can handle files in the old DOS-way, to say the filenames are in the 8.3-format.
+And they often cannot handle subdirectories.

+The software included here writes data in a file named PAXCOUNT.xx, where xx can range from 00 to 99.
+The software starts with 00, checks to see if such a file already exists and if yes it will continue with the next number (up to 99 - in this case it will return no sd-card).
+So an existing file will not be overwritten.

+The data is written to the card and after 3 write-operations the data is flushed to the disk.
+So maybe the last 3 minutes of data get lost when you disconnect the PAXCOUNTER from power.

+And finally: this is the data written to the disk:

+    date, time, wifi, bluet
+    00.00.1970,00:01:09,2,0
+    00.00.1970,00:02:09,1,0
+    00.00.1970,00:03:09,2,0

+Format of the data is CSV, which can easily imported into LibreOffice, Excel, .....

+If you want to change this please look into src/sdcard.cpp and include/sdcard.h.

 # Payload format